Peer Review Policy

 - Reject, but indicate to the authors that further work might justify a resubmission

 - Reject outright, typically on grounds of specialist interest, lack of novelty, insufficient conceptual advance or major technical and/or interpretational problems

-How the referee is selected whenever possible, reviewers are matched to the paper according to their expertise and our database is constantly being updated.
+How the referee is selected Reviewers are matched to the paper according to their expertise and our database is constantly being updated.

 How long does the review process take?
 The time required for the first round of the review process is dependent on the response of the reviewers.
-The manuscript with the Editor’s decision is sent to the author with recommendations made by the reviewers, which usually includes verbatim comments by the reviewers.
-The revised article is than subjected to a second review before finalizing the decision.
+Reviewers should meet the agreed upon deadline (usually 4 - 6 week) for manuscript review and should respond to the reminder if sent any.
+The manuscript with the editor’s decision is sent to the author with recommendations made by the reviewers, which usually includes verbatim comments by the reviewers.
+The revised article is then subjected to subsequent rounds of review till it reaches a final correct form finalizing the decision.

 Editor’s Decision is final Reviewers advise the editor, who is responsible for the final decision to accept or reject the article